Stroud & Lythe Hanger

 The Basics

-Terrain: Some steep uphill steps, a steep descent that could be slippery in wet weather, busy road crossing, lots of sheep in fields.
+Terrain: Steps, a steep descent that could be slippery in wet weather, busy road crossing.

 Dogs: Dogs are welcome on this walk but not in the play area and must be on leads around the sheep.